 All necessary steps gave been adopted to make it absolutely safe.
-The obstacles are installed 15-30 feet above ground and are operated by qualified instructors and certified safety equipment.
+The obstacles are installed 15-30 feet above the ground and are operated by qualified instructors and certified safety equipment.
 Safety line and anchors have been installed.

-"The premier mountaineering institute has been promoting tourism, adventure sports as well as sensitizing people on issues like environment
+“The premier mountaineering institute has been promoting tourism, adventure sports as well as sensitizing people on issues like environment.

 The HMI is equipped with a well stocked library, which has now more than 2800 books covering a wide range of subjects, principally mountaineering, as also on travel and exploration, astronomy, geology.
 Flora, fauna etc. valuable additions have been contributed from time to time by many institutions including Swiss foundation for Alpine Research, German Alpine Club, French Mountaineering foundation, Ski Clubs of Japan and Canada, Everest foundation of U.K. and General Shamsher Jung Bahadur Rana of Nepal.
 It is equipped with a complete set of alpine club and Himalayan Club Journals and also large number of other journals presented by mountaineering clubs and associations in India and abroad.